Miniature Lives Magnified

 4. Follow the instructions to transcribe the data from our microscope slides.

-Thank you to everyone who helped us transcribe the first two batches of 2,097 slides.
+Thank you to everyone who helped us transcribe the first 4,194 slides.

 - Margaret Gold, Science Community Coordinator (SYNTHESYS)